Timi Dakolo: Idols West Africa

 In 2006, Dakolo auditioned for reality show Idols West Africa in Calabar, Cross River State of Nigeria.
 Timi Dakolo's songs of choice were Commissioned's More Than I and Lemar's Time to Grow.
 His vocals impressed the judges, and he was seen as a contender for the prize.

 While in the competition, Timi Dakolo was never in the bottom 3.
 In the final three weeks of the competition it was revealed by the producers of the show that Timi had the highest number of votes each of those weeks.

 During the competition, Timi's grandmother died, a week before the viewing of the Top 24 performances.
 This was a big emotional blow to him.
 At that time, he turned to his Christian faith for strength to pull through in the competition.
 Before going to Idols West Africa, Timi was a student of Communication Studies in the University of Port Harcourt.

 After Idol

 After winning Idol West Africa in 2007, on January 1, 2008, Dakolo was shot and injured during an attack by militants at the Presidential Hotel in Port Harcourt.
 He sustained a minor wound and was discharged the same day.

 Timi Dakolo released his first single comprising three songs in October 2009.

 In 2011, he released the song "There's a Cry".
 The music video was filmed in Nigeria.
 He is currently signed with Lone Records/Now Muzik.

 Timi Dakolo is one of the Judges on The Voice Nigeria.

 Timi Dakolo released a Christmas album titled "Merry Christmas, Darling" featuring guest duets such as Emeli Sandé and Kenny G in November 2019.

 Personal life

 Timi Dakolo married Busola Dakolo (née Amupitan) in 2012.
 They have three children.

+Dakolo is an lifelong supporter of Premier League club Arsenal.